-The PISCES study has been conducted in Scotland at the Institute of Neurological Sciences, Southern General Hospital, Greater Glasgow and Clyde NHS Board.
-In this single administration dose escalation safety study, ReNeuron’s CTX stem cell therapy was administered in ascending doses to a total of 11 stroke patients who have been left disabled by an ischaemic stroke, the most common form of the condition.
-The Principal Investigator for the trial is Professor Keith Muir, SINAPSE Professor of Clinical Imaging, Division of Clinical Neurosciences at the University of Glasgow.
-The aim of the clinical trial is to evaluate the safety of the implantation technique and to establish the side effect profile associated with the implantation of ReNeuron’s CTX stem cell therapy in patients who have suffered an ischaemic stroke.
+The PISCES I study was conducted in Scotland at the Institute of Neurological Sciences, Southern General Hospital, Greater Glasgow and Clyde NHS Board.
+In this single administration, dose escalation safety study, ReNeuron’s CTX stem cell therapy was administered in ascending doses to a total of 11 stroke patients who were left disabled by an ischaemic stroke, the most common form of the condition.
+The Principal Investigator for the PISCES I trial was Professor Keith Muir, SINAPSE Professor of Clinical Imaging, Division of Clinical Neurosciences at the University of Glasgow.
+The aim of the clinical trial was to evaluate the safety of the implantation technique and to establish the side effect profile associated with the implantation of ReNeuron’s CTX stem cell therapy in patients who have suffered an ischaemic stroke.

 Patients in the Phase I study were initially followed-up for at least two years.
 The two year end-point has now passed and they are continuing to be monitored in the longer term.
 Although the primary endpoints of the clinical trial relate to the safety and tolerability of the treatment, a number of clinical assessments of the patients in the trial are being made to evaluate changes in both motor and cognitive function over time.